 (specifically, firearms, Taser, ammunition, radios, body camera, department issued phone, and hard badges) in their vehicle.
-The officer should lock the response vehicle and prepare to exit the scene through the decontamination area.
+The officer should lock the response vehicle and prepare to exit the

 Option 2: Have the officer continue to the decontamination area wearing their sensitive items.